ToadsworthLP/sfr-data-source/README.md

 The app will send one message to both topics and shutdown.

-### 5. Start the DataTransformer command line app
+### 6. Start the DataTransformer command line app
-Listens to the incoming weather data and transforms them into Fareinheit via Kafka Streams
+Listens to the incoming weather data on a specific topic and transforms Fahrenheit temperature values into Celsius values via Kafka Streams

 ## Choice of number of brokers, partitions and replica